toddbranch/ECE382/notes/L8/index.md

 ## Lab 1 Introduction

 The goal of this lab is to implement a simple calculator using assembly language.

+*[Put lab on board, walk through calculator instructions in each program]*

 [Lab 1](/labs/lab1/index.html)